star-inc/justin_framework/README.md

 ## Sub-types of Justin Framework

-There are two sub-types of Justin Framework, including:
+There are several sub-types of Justin Framework, including:

 - abigail
 - abigail_doctrine